-The 2015 Oxford Summer Program will be held from July 5 to August 8.
+The 2017 Oxford Summer Program will be held July 2 to August 5.
 Students will live, attend classes, and take meals in historic Brasenose College, which is located on Radcliffe Square in the center of Oxford.
-Founded in 1262, Brasenose College's list of famous alumni includes Monty Python's Michael Palin and current Prime Minister of the United Kingdom, David Cameron.
+Founded in 1262, Brasenose College's list of famous alumni includes Monty Python's Michael Palin and former Prime Minister of the United Kingdom, David Cameron.

 The courses will be taught by American and English faculty and will be letter graded, with a final examination or paper.
 Credit in all courses will be granted by the University of Oklahoma College of Law.

-For the first four weeks, classes will meet Monday through Thursday, leaving several long weekends for travel and sight-seeing.
-In addition to the class offerings, the Program will also offer formal and informal activities for students and faculty.
+Classes will meet 2 hours per day, Monday through Thursday for five weeks, leaving several long weekends for travel and sight-seeing.
+In addition to class offerings, the Program will also offer formal and informal activities for students and faculty.
 Scheduled program activities currently include a Champagne reception on the evening of arrival, a field trip by motor coach to "Legal London", and "High Table" dinners to open and close the program.
-These activites are included in the cost of the program.
+These activites are included in the cost of the Program.

 HOUSING AND MEALS

-Students will be housed in Brasenose College.
+Students will live in Brasenose College.
 Rooms are for single occupancy and are equipped with desks and other study facilities.
-Brasenose College has limited facilities to accommodate married couples or children.
+Brasenose College has limited accommodations for married couples or children.
 Students who wish to bring spouses or children must contact the Director to determine whether suitable accommodations are available.
 Spouses and others accompanying enrolled students must pay for meals and housing.

-The meals provided include breakfast and dinner Sunday through Thursday.
-Meals are served in Brasenose College’s recently renovated historic Dining Hall.
+Provided meals include breakfast and dinner Monday through Thursday.
+Meals are served in Brasenose College’s historic Dining Hall.

-Students will be responsible for making their own travel arrangements to and from Oxford, England.
-Since flights fill up early, students are urged to make arrangements for their travel as soon as possible.
+Students will be responsible for making their own travel arrangements to and from Oxford.
+As flights fill up early, students are urged to make arrangements for their travel as soon as possible.